isomerpages/nlb-exhibitions/online-exhibitions/00-online-exhibitions.md

         </div>
         <div class="col is-two-thirds">
             <div class="row">
-                <p style="padding: 0 20px;">Singapore’s natural environment, as we know and experience today, is the result of a long history of knowledge gathering, plantation agriculture and attempts at rehabilitation.
-This exhibition explores our relationships with the natural world from cultural understandings and scientific study to commercial and urban land use, as well as conservation and restoration.
+                <p style="padding: 0 20px;">This exhibition explores our relationships with the natural world from cultural understandings and scientific study to commercial and urban land use, as well as conservation and restoration.
                 </p>
             </div>
             <div class="container__exh__break padding">